Dkbhardwaj07/celebal-toxic-word-detection-/README.md

 # Toxic Comment Classification Flask App

-This project was originally developed for the  **NLP Project 3 workshop@Vancouver School of AI** - [Github](https://github.com/SchoolofAI-Vancouver/NLP_Project_3) & [Meetup page](https://www.meetup.com/Vancouver-School-of-AI/events/256839305/) - to demonstrate how to deploy a toxic comment text classification model using Heroku and Flask.
+This project was originally developed for the  **NLP Project 3 workshop@Vancouver School of AI** to demonstrate how to deploy a toxic comment text classification model using Heroku and Flask.
 However, to keep things simple, we built this in a hackthon way and did not put much effort in enforcing good practices.

 For fun and still for fun, I am going to take it a step further by adding test-driven development (TDD), DevOps (CI/CD), container (Docker), and deployment (I am sure this was in the original workshop, but I just mention it to make it sounds fancy :).